LukeHenry04/cse15l-lab-reports/Week1_Lab_Report.md

 ![Image of pwd command](https://raw.githubusercontent.com/LukeHenry04/cse15l-lab-reports/main/VS_CommandPWD.png)

-To change the current working directory, you can use the `cd` command followed by an aboslute or relative path. (`cd` stands for "**Chage Directory**".)
-For example, `cd ..` will change the working directory to the parent directory.
+To change the current working directory, you can use the `cd` command followed by an aboslute or relative path. (`cd` stands for "**Change Directory**".)
+For example, `cd ..` will go to the parent directory of the current working directory.

 The command `ls`, for "**list**", lists the contents of the working directory.